AdobeDocs/campaign-learn.en/help/strategy/campaign-maximize-email-best-practices.md

 ## Maximize your email ROI

-Did you know in just one minute on the internet, there are over one million video views, two million Google search queries, six million Facebook views, and 200 million emails sent?
+Did you know that in just one minute on the internet, there are over one million video views, two million Google search queries, six million Facebook views, and 200 million emails sent?
 With so much going on, it's important to make sure that your content doesn't get lost in the noise.
 Particularly if you are creating a campaign during a holiday season, it's even more challenging to get your emails in front of prospective and returning customers.

 From November through early January, the volume of marketing emails being sent increases significantly.
 Mailbox providers (ISPs) will have much more traffic coming to their servers than during the rest of the year and, as a result, will be even more vigilant about protecting their customers (your subscribers).